Dark Mode

 Green Card Photo Requirements For Adults

-- Expression: The person should have a neutral facial expression with both eyes open, looking directly at the camera.
+• Expression: You should have a neutral facial expression with both eyes open, looking directly at the camera.

-- Head height: Relative to how close the person is to the camera, the height of their head should be between 1 inch to 1 and 3/8 inches (25 mm – 35 mm), measured from the top of the hair to the bottom of the chin.
+• Head height: Relative to how close you are to the camera, the height of your head should be between 1 inch and 1 and 3/8 inches (25 mm–35 mm), measured from the top of the hair to the bottom of the chin.

-- Eye height: Relative to how the image is cropped, the person’s eyes should be between 1 and 1/8 inches to 1 and 3/8 inches (28 mm – 35 mm) from the bottom of the image.
+• Eye height: Relative to how the image is cropped, your eyes should be between 1 and 1/8 inches and 1 and 3/8 inches (28 mm–35 mm) from the bottom of the image.

-- Headwear: The person in the photo should not be wearing a hat and their hair must be visible, except for those who wear coverings daily for religious reasons.
-Even in these cases, the person’s face should remain fully visible, without shadows cast by headwear.
+• Headwear: You should not be wearing a hat, and your hair must be visible.
+Exceptions include situations when you wear coverings daily for religious reasons.
+Even in these cases, your face should remain fully visible without shadows cast by headwear.

-- Glasses: The person in the photo should not be wearing glasses, except in rare cases, such as after ocular surgery.
-Under such circumstances, the person should provide a statement signed by a doctor to confirm their condition.
-If the person must take a photo with glasses on, the frames must not cover their eyes and there must be no reflection, shadow or obstruction covering the eyes.
+• Glasses: You should not be wearing glasses, except in rare cases, such as after ocular surgery.
+Under such circumstances, you must provide a statement signed by a doctor to confirm your condition.
+If you must wear glasses in a photo, the frames must not cover your eyes, and there must be no reflection, shadow, or obstruction.

-- Devices: The photo must not contain any devices, such as headphones.
-The only exception is for those who wear a hearing device on a daily basis.
+• Devices: The photo must not contain any devices, such as headphones.
+The only exception is if you wear a hearing device on a daily basis.

 Green Card Photo Requirements For Children

 Children of all ages — including infants — require their own photo for a Green Card application.
-The requirements are below.
+Here’s what to consider:

-- Head position: The child’s head should be centered within the frame, facing the camera.
+• Head position: The child’s head should be centered within the frame, facing the camera.
 For infants who are unable to hold their heads up and cannot sit upright on their own, the photo can be taken with the child lying on a plain white or off-white blanket or sheet or sitting in a car seat against the same blanket background.
-If the child is lying down for the photo, shadows should not be cast across their face.
+Avoid casting shadows across the child’s face if they are lying down for the photo.

 Where To Take A Green Card Photo